cgio/darkxd/README.md

 ## Instructions (Windows)

-**At your own risk,** you can enable the dark theme via the following steps​:​
+**At your own risk,** you can enable the dark theme via the following steps:

 1. Because XD is installed as a Windows App (not a traditional desktop application), we need to enable access to XD's files within the `WindowsApps` folder (default path: `C:\Program Files\WindowsApps`).
 To enable access, we will use a registry modification (via a .reg file).
 The modification's author is Shawn Brink.
 You may download the modification from this page: https://www.tenforums.com/tutorials/3841-add-take-ownership-context-menu-windows-10-a.html
 2. Follow Shawn's instructions.
 Double-click the appropriate .reg file to enable access and the "Take Ownership" right-click shell extension.